MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/manage-web-links.md

 ## Web link attributes and relationships

 The table below explains many of the standard Web Link properties used by portals.
-It is important to note that the way in which many of the content/display-oriented properties are rendered is controlled by the page template used.
+It's important to note that the way in which many of the content/display-oriented properties are rendered is controlled by the page template used.

 |           Name           |                                                                                                               Description                                                                                                               |